Analysis | Why Mitch McConnell intends to confirm a new Supreme Court justice now, when he wouldn’t in 2016

 Opposite-party confirmations in an election year are rare, but not necessarily for the reasons McConnell suggests.
 As I’ve written before, there haven’t been many cross-party Supreme Court nominations in an election year because there haven’t been that many cross-party Supreme Court vacancies in an election year.
 It just doesn’t happen very often, in part because Supreme Court justices typically don’t leave the bench in an election year if they can help it.
 (One such election-year appointment in 1956 happened smoothly because Republican Dwight Eisenhower actually nominated a liberal justice.)

 Even if his argument is somewhat tortured, McConnell has been signaling his intention for a while now to move on an election-year vacancy.
-“Oh, we’d fill it,” McConnell said in May 2019 of an election year vacancy, offering up the same opposite-party logic.
+“Oh, we’d fill it,” McConnell said in May 2019 of an election-year vacancy, offering up the same opposite-party logic.

 Republicans have a slim majority with 53 members.
 It’s hard to see any Democrats voting for this vacancy, so defections could cause McConnell trouble.
 And there are already signs of some.

-Sen. Lisa Murkowski (R-Alaska,) told Alaska Public Media earlier Friday she would wait until after inauguration of the next president, be it Trump or Democrat Joe Biden, to uphold the argument she and Senate Republicans made so forcefully in 2016 that the people should get to decide who fills this spot.
+Sen. Lisa Murkowski (R-Alaska) told Alaska Public Media earlier Friday that she would wait until after inauguration of the next president, be it Trump or Democrat Joe Biden, to uphold the argument she and Senate Republicans made so forcefully in 2016 that the people should get to decide who fills this spot.

 Sen. Charles E. Grassley (R-Iowa) played a key role in holding up Obama’s nominee yet has offered hesitations about what McConnell wants to do this time.
 And how does Sen. Mitt Romney (Utah), the only Republican to vote to convict Trump on an impeachment count, feel about this?
 Sen. Susan Collins (R-Maine) is another swing vote, and she is in a tight reelection in a state that doesn’t approve of Trump.